Maykiyel/Maykiyel/README.md

 # Hi there! 👋 I'm Michael

 I'm a passionate front-end developer, designer, and graphic artist based in Angeles City, Philippines.
-With a keen eye for design and a love for clean, efficient code, I strive to create immersive web experiences that captivate and engage users.
+With a keen eye for design and a love for clean, efficient code, I strive to create immersive web experiences that captivate and engage users and design brands that are sure to capture people's attention.

 ## 🔧 Tech Stack

-- **React**: Harnessing the power of React to build dynamic and interactive user interfaces.
+- **React**
-- **Vite**: Leveraging Vite for fast and efficient development and bundling.
+- **Vite**
-- **Next.js**: Building scalable and performant web applications with Next.js.
+- **Next.js**
-- **Tailwind CSS**: Crafting beautiful, responsive designs with Tailwind CSS's utility-first approach.
+- **Tailwind CSS**
-- **GSAP**: Adding life to web animations with the GreenSock Animation Platform.
+- **GSAP**

 ## 🚀 Projects